-Described as "a pianist with wonderful firm, clear touch" (New York Times), "fascinating interpreter" (Tagblat, Germany), "artist of depth and virtuosity" (The Time Argus, USA), Golda Vainberg-Tatz received her musical education in Lithuania at the Čiurlionis School of Arts, the Tel Aviv University School of Music, and the Juilliard School in New York.
+Hailed as "a pianist with wonderful firm, clear touch" (New York Times), "fascinating interpreter" (Tagblat, Germany), "artist of depth and virtuosity" (The Time Argus, USA), Golda Vainberg-Tatz received her musical education in Lithuania at the Čiurlionis School of Arts, the Tel Aviv University School of Music, and the Juilliard School in New York.

-She was a guest artist at the Mozarteum Festival in Salzburg, Shanghai International Piano Festival in China, Vilnius Festival in Lithuania, St. Petersburg Palaces chamber music festival in Russia, Puigerda International Music Festival in Spain, among others.
-She appeared as a soloist with Shanghai Symphony Orchestra (Liang Zhang conducting); in her native Lithuania-- with the National Symphony (conducted by Robert Servenikas, Zeev Dorman), Lithuanian Chamber Orchestra (Mozart K. 382, 466, 453, 537; Beethoven No. 4, Shnitke and Mendelssohn double concerti) under the baton of Saulius Sondeckis.
-With the Moscow Chamber Orchestra under Constantine Orbelian she performed the Mozart Concerto K. 453 in the Tchaikovsky Grand Hall in Moscow.
+She was a guest artist at the Mozarteum Festival in Salzburg, Shanghai International Piano Festival in China, Vilnius Festival in Lithuania, St. Petersburg Palaces chamber music festival in Russia, Puigerda International Music Festival in Spain, French Piano Institute in Paris (Salle Cortot), among others.
+She appeared as a soloist with Shanghai Symphony Orchestra (Liang Zhang conducting); in her native Lithuania-- with the National Symphony ( Saint Saens Concerto no 2, conducted by Robert Servenikas, Ravel Concerto, Zeev Dorman conductor), Lithuanian Chamber Orchestra (Mozart K. 382, 466, 453, 537; Beethoven No. 4, Shnitke and Mendelssohn double concerti) under the baton of Saulius Sondeckis.
+She premiered in June 2017 Jan Radzynski Concerto for Piano and Chamber Orchestra, which was dedicated to her (with the St. Christopher Chamber Orchestra, Donatas Katkus conducting).
+With the Moscow Chamber Orchestra under Constantine Orbelian she performed the Mozart Concerto K. 453, 537 in the Tchaikovsky Grand Hall in Moscow.
 In USA, she played the Ravel Concerto in G with Plainfield Symphony, Brahms D-minor concerto with the Ann Arbor Symphony and the Rachmaninov C-minor with the Cincinnati Symphony.

-Ms. Vainberg -Tatz's recordings include "The Portrait" (a solo recital, on FPI label) French violin-piano sonatas with Raimundas Katilius (VSCD label, Lithuania), Mozart piano concertos with Moscow Chamber Orchestra (Consonance label, USA).
+Ms. Vainberg -Tatz's recordings include "The Portrait" ( solo recital, on FPI label) French violin-piano sonatas with Raimundas Katilius (VSCD label, Lithuania), Mozart piano concertos with Moscow Chamber Orchestra (Consonance label, USA).
 Her CD with piano music by Robert Schumann (3D, France) received highest critical acclaim by Fanfare and American Record Guide magazines.
-Moisei Vainberg's piano Quintet with Vilnius String Quartet was released on Delos Label.
+Moisei Vainberg's piano Quintet with Vilnius String Quartet was released on Delos Label, with critical acclaim.

 In July 2003, she was appointed by Mme.
 Rosalyn Tureck to serve as the director of the Tureck International Bach Competition for Young Pianists www.tureckbachcompetition.com